CluedIn-io/CluedIn.Documentation/docs/050-preparation/enricher/150-permid.md

     - **Accepted Entity Type** – enter the entity type to define which golden records will be enriched using the PermID enricher.

-    - **Organization Name Vocab Key** – enter the vocabulary key that contains the names of organizations that you want to enrich.
+    - **Organization Name Vocab Key** – enter the vocabulary key that contains the names of organizations that will be used for retrieving information from the PermID database.

         ![permid-enricher-2.png](../../assets/images/preparation/enricher/permid-enricher-2.png)